EddyLuten/bhreia.com/docs/adventures/dauriels-mansion/places/cauldins-tomb.md

   * Inscribed in an older form of common: "Here lies Cauldin of Leikon, brother of all men"
   * Within:
     * The corpse of Cauldin of Leikon, a dusty skeleton
-    * [Cauldin's Sword](../../../items/cauldins-sword.md), a cursed magical sword containing the soul of the man.
+    * [[cauldins-sword]], a cursed magical sword containing the soul of the man.
 It is not cursed to descendents of Cauldin.
 * Two chests along the northern wall
   * Left one - looks more recent
     * Five light blue robes